CMakePP/CMinx/paper.md

 has been a propensity to treat each build system as a one-off use case.
 This is understandable since build systems have tended to be relatively small and tightly coupled to the structure and purpose of the package.
-With build system complexity at an all-time high, there is now an increasing desire (at least within scientific computing communities) to treat the underlying build system infrastructure as code.
+With build system complexity at an all-time high[@snir2014,@xSDK], there is an increasing need to treat the underlying build system infrastructure as code.
 This means that the build system should be modularized, and those modules should be documented, tested, and reusable.
-With the popularity of C/C++ for high-performance computing, "build system" is increasingly becoming synonymous with CMake (*N.B.* CMake is often described as a build system generator; however, since the typical CMake workflow encapsulates running the build system, the present manuscript ignores the "generator" distinction).
+With the popularity of C/C++ for high-performance computing, "build system" is increasingly becoming synonymous with CMake.
 Therefore with the advent of the exascale era, there is a desperate need for a robust CMake development ecosystem.

 CMake already contains a number of tools and features that facilitate development of the target software package.
 For example, CMake's